Projects and Supervisors

 This project aims to investigate the interactions between bacterial endophytes and the seeds of high yielding crop species.
 Biopriming is a priming technology whereby seeds are hydrated and inoculated with a beneficial organism.
 Seed priming to modify hydration has been found to have several physiological benefits in the vegetable seed market such as increasing the uniformity and speed of germination.
 Biopriming however, builds upon this principal with the addition of a microbial inoculant.
 These are typically microorganisms that may confer benefits to the growing plant such as greater access to macro and micro-nutrients or host plant defence.
 This project will work with a specific nitrogen fixing bacterial endosymbiont and consider the impacts that seed inoculation with this bacteria on germination, seedling establishment and seed hormones on a range of plant species that exist in different agroecological niches.
 This project will utilise modern microbiological, microscopical, biochemical and hormone quantification techniques and is likely to work closely with industry partners, with the possibility of a short industry placement.

-For enquiries about this Project in the Leubner laboratory, please contact Dr James Hourston.
+For enquiries about these Projects in the Leubner laboratory, please contact Prof Gerhard Leubner.

 Dr Enrique Lopez